Diyckstra/terraform-provider-deyckstra/website/docs/d/ec2_transit_gateway_dx_gateway_attachment.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the EC2 transit gateway attachment.
-* `tags` - Tags assigned to the EC2 transit gateway attachment.
+* `tags` - Map of tags assigned to the EC2 transit gateway attachment.